 3. Write a plan

-A solid business plan is a key part of any start-up business.
+A solid business plan is a key part of starting a business.
 Set out what you want to achieve and how you’re planning to achieve it.
 Writing your business plan will help ensure you’ve thought through every aspect of running a business and may also help you identify any potential weak points.

 Once it’s time to launch, a business plan with financial projections can help you get funding from a lender or investor.
 It will also give you a framework to run your business by outlining what’s important.